wisonye/arch-linux/installation-to-usb-readme.md

 - Installation

     ```bash
+    # `lightdm-webkit2-greeter` is one of the lightdm greeter which will explain below
-    sudo pacman -S lightdm lightdm-gtk-greeter
+    sudo pacman -S lightdm lightdm-webkit2-greeter
     ```

+- Change the default `greeter`

-- Change `greeter` which just like a login graphical prompt
+    A `greeter` just like a login graphical prompt, you can install any one you likekk

     By default, all `gretter` you installed are located in `/usr/share/xgreeters`